-For shareholders trading on the Colombian Stock Exchange, the Colombia peso equivalency shall be calculated based on the exchange rate as certified by the "Central Bank" on the date of monetization and will be published on the SIMEV website at the proper time.
+TORONTO, Sept.
+8, 2011 /PRNewswire/ - Pacific Rubiales Energy Corp.
+(TSX: PRE; BVC: PREC) announced today a cash dividend in the aggregate amount of US$25,000,000, which translates to US$0.093 per common share.
+The dividend is payable on September 30, 2011 to shareholders of record as of September 20, 2011.
+The ex-dividend date is September 16, 2011.
+For shareholders trading on the Colombian stock exchange, the peso equivalency shall be calculated based on the exchange rate as certified by the "Superintendencia Financiera de Colombia" (the "SFC") on the date of monetization and will be published on the SIMEV website at the proper time.

-Subject to approval from the Board of Directors, the Company expects to continue paying a dividend on a quarterly basis at this level, with such decision being determined based on funds from operations, earnings, financial requirements, commodity price levels, legal requirements and other conditions existing in the future.
-While a formal policy is not in place with respect to dividends, the payment of quarterly dividends will continue to be reviewed by the Board of Directors, as needed, from time to time.
-Future dividends on Pacific Rubiales common shares and, consequently, BDRs, are not guaranteed.
+Subject to approval from the Board of Directors, the Company expects to continue paying a dividend on a quarterly basis, with such decision being determined based on funds from operations, earnings, financial requirements, commodity price levels, legal requirements and other conditions existing in the future.
+This policy will continue to be reviewed by the Board of Directors, as needed, from time to time.
+Future dividends on Pacific Rubiales common shares are not guaranteed.

 The information in this release is not intended to be an exhaustive discussion of all possible income tax consequences and considerations, but a general guideline.
 It is not intended to be legal or tax advice to any particular investor or potential investor.
 Investors or potential investors should consult their own tax advisors as to their particular tax consequences and reporting obligations.